rsh249/semester-biology/syllabus.md

 All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions and chats.

-## Grading Policies
+## Homework Grading Policies

-Grading for this course is based on 13 equally weighted assignments.
 One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows: